amilford87/next-game-rails-api/README.md

 Download or clone.
 Start the server by running 'rails s' in the terminal.

-Download or clone the [front-end](https://github.com/amilford87/next-game-react-app)
+Download or clone the [front end](https://github.com/amilford87/next-game-react-app)

 After the server is up and running, run the front end with npm start in the terminal to launch.